ShantGananian/shantgananian.github.io/_en/fe-solidworks-bar-truss.md

 The next step is to convert the line sketches created in the preceding section into a structural model using a special functionality in SOLIDWORKS called the ***weldments*** tool, which facilitates the transformation of lines with no volume properties into structural members with volume properties that are suitable for realistic engineering simulation.
 This is done by prescribing the cross-sectional details for the sketched lines.

-To do this, ***Structural Member*** command is used from the Weldments toolbar and in the Structural Member property manager window the following options are selected:
+To do this, ***Structural Member*** command is used from the Weldments toolbar and in the Structural Member PropertyManager window the following options are selected:

 - Standard: iso
 - Type: pipe